ExcelTitan/exceltitan.github.io/_posts/vba/2019-03-20-get-a-list-from-excel-and-populate-into-a-drop-down-list-control-in-word.md

 - select the drop-down list control by clicking on the 3 dots on the top left

 **VBE Window**
-- VBA Reference to the Excel Object Model is required, via Tools arrow-alt-circle-right References long-arrow-alt-right Microsoft Excel...
+- VBA Reference to the Excel Object Model is required, via Tools &rarr; References &rarr; Microsoft Excel...
 - rename the workbook path and sheet name to your requirements
 - run the macro